yacineMahdid/classroom/Effective DevOps/notes.md

 # Chapter 12: Tools: Accelerator of Culture
 This is an overview of how tools are affecting people within an organization and how our decision as manager will affect tools/culture.
 One important phrase that was stated was that tools affects culture, but won't fix a broken one. **There was a cool case study of DramaFever and Etsy tooling process.
 Would read again if only for these last case study**.

+# Chapter 13: Tools: Misconceptions and Troubleshooting
+Same as for the other pillars, its a nice collection of Q&A.

+# Chapter 14: Scaling: Inflection Points
+This chapter is about making the company scale by growing/shrinking the organization during it's lifecycle.
+This gives tips on how to handle the hiring/firing process, but also how to increase your positive impact using your tools/culture.
+The best size for a team is 3 to 5 maximum!
+There was actually studies done on that and 7 is too much.
+There was a cool case study with governmental organization and Target!

+# Chapter 15: Scaling: Misconception & TroubleShooting
+Last Q&A section, good placeto check if there is something wrong with the scaling of a company.

+# Chapter 16: Building Bridges with the 4 Pillars of Effective DevOps
+Instead of breaking silos, the idea of effective Devops is to build bridges between isolated island.
+The emphasis of the movement is on positive outcomes, sharing and empathy.
+Stories is super important with Effective DevOps.

+# Chapter 17: Bridging DevOps Cultures: Learning From Our Stories
+Stories in DevOps are a way to understand explicit/implicit culture.
+There is a nice sociological/behavioral explanation of what compose a community.
+There is a emphasis on inter-organizational learning.

+# Chapter 18: Briding DevOps CultureL Fostering Human Connections
+The first part of the chapter was a bit disorganized, it was about different cultural events that can take place during an organization lifecycle.
+The second part was about checking the "Health" of the organization/system/teams/human.
+That should have been cut out into two chapters.

+# Chapter 19-20: Conclusion + References
+Good last step for creating a Devops company + some more infromation for learning about DevOps in more depth.